-We draw attention to Note 1 to the statement, which describes the basis of accounting and the accounting policies adopted by Wildlife At Risk.
+We draw attention to Note 1 to the statement, which describes the basis of preparation and the accounting policies used by Wildlife At Risk in preparation the statement.
 The statement is prepared for the information of and use by the donors of Wildlife At Risk.
 As a result, the statement may not be suitable for another purpose.
 Our audit report is intended solely for Wildlife At Risk's donors and should not be used by or distributed to other parties.
 Our opinion is not modified in respect of this matter.